sensu/sensu-go-workshop/lessons/operator/10/README.md

 ## Goals

 In this lesson we will learn about [Silencing][silencing-docs] in Sensu Go.
-You will learn how to target individual incidents on a single host, specific incidents spanning multiple hosts, and even bulk silencing all incidents across multiple hosts.
+You will learn how to target individual incidents on a single host, specific incidents spanning multiple hosts, and bulk silencing all incidents across multiple hosts.
 You will also learn some new ways to integrate observability with your existing automation systems.

 This lesson is intended for operators of Sensu, and assumes you have [set up a local workshop environment][setup_workshop].

 ## Alert Suppression

 Generating alerts is a critical function of observability systems.
-Keeping those alerts in check so as to avoid "alert fatigue" is a top priority Once Sensu alerts us to an incident that requires further investigation, we can surpress subsequent notifications using [Silences][silencing-docs].
+Keeping those alerts in check so as to avoid "alert fatigue" is a top priority.
+Once Sensu alerts us to an incident that requires further investigation, we can suppress subsequent notifications using [Silences][silencing-docs].

 ### What is Silencing?

-Sensu’s silencing capability allows you to suppress event handler execution on an ad hoc basis so you can plan maintenance and reduce alert fatigue.
+Sensu’s silencing capability allows you to suppress event handler execution on an ad-hoc basis so you can plan maintenance and reduce alert fatigue.
-Silences are created on an ad hoc basis using `sensuctl`, the Sensu Silenced API, or the Sensu web app.
+Silences are created on an ad-hoc basis using `sensuctl`, the Sensu Silenced API, or the Sensu web app.
 Some popular use cases for silencing include alert acknowledgement, and overall reduction of alert fatigue.

 ### The `not_silenced` Filter